aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/using-aspose-drawing-in-azure-function/_index.md

 ## 3. Add image drawing code.

-Replace the main **Function1.cs** file with the following code that draws a gradient and returns the resulting image for a HTTP request.
+Replace the main **Function1.cs** file with the following code that draws a gradient and returns the resulting image for an HTTP request.

 ```csharp
 using System.IO;